 A service supporting individuals with multi-morbidity and other mental health and/or alcohol and other drug related problems to be run through participating GPs in Wanneroo, Butler and Merriwa.

-Data analysis from our Primary Health Insights team has shown Wanneroo town centre, Butler and Merriwa to feature communities with relatively high levels of mental health and alcohol and other drug (AOD) issues.
+Data analysis from Primary Health Insights team has shown Wanneroo town centre, Butler and Merriwa have communities with relatively high levels of mental health and alcohol and other drug (AOD) issues.
 These community members also experience:

 - Socio-economic barriers that make the provision and uptake of effective treatment more difficult

 - Higher Aboriginal populations and displacement from inner suburban locations where culturally appropriate services are more available

 During 2021, we engaged wellrounded to conduct a stakeholder needs assessment through consultation involving local general practice, peak bodies and community members.
 The Stakeholder Engagement Summary Report was released December 2021 supporting WA Primary Health Alliance (WAPHA) to commission an authentic and meaningful project with 14 key recommendations.